nayoung9/PAPipe/Parameters/parameter_generator.md

 ### "Load parameter for test data" button

-Example parameter values for a test data are loaded in each field.
+- Example parameter values for a test data are loaded in each field.

 ### "Clear" button

-Reset all parameter values.
+- Reset all parameter values.

 ### Global parameters

-- This is the section where parameters required for the global execution of the pipeline are received.
+#### (1) Reference genome assembly file

+- The name of a genome assembly file (gzip-compressed FASTA) of a reference species.
+- Example: pig.fa.gz

 ### Population setting